 Also, HIS is seeking new business models, such as online experience tours, subscription-based travel products, remote business travel service, staffing service or EC.

-As one of the cost reduction efforts, HIS has revealed that it will reduce street shops by one third from 258 today to 80 in the next year.
+As one of the cost reduction efforts, HIS has revealed that it will reduce street stores by one third from 258 today to 80 in the next year.
 Hideo Sawada, HIS Chairman and President, said, “We had the plan even before COVID-19.
-I think that the time of street shop has already ended.”
+I think that the time of street store has already ended.”
 In parallel, HIS is accelerating digital transformation to establish an innovative online business model.